evin001/english/english-to-automatism/lessons.md

 _Thank you!_

-_Thank a lot!
-Thank you very match!_
+_Thanks a lot!
+Thank you very much!_

 _Thanks a million!_